 The cleric has her medallion in hand now, and as she mumbles through a quick prayer, she places her empty hand on the tentacle wrapped around her.
 Where she touches it, the rubbery flesh begins to steam and hiss.
 The creature lets out a pained shriek, its grip loosens, and the cleric splashes down into the churning water.

 She surfaces an instant later, swimming back towards the ledge.

 “I’m okay,” she calls out to Jake and Scarlet.
 She slaps at the water, motioning ahead towards the shelf where Hamfrd and Mathos are.
 “Go!”

 “I’m right behind you,” she gasps, spitting water.
 “Just go!”

 “She said to go, Jake.
 Come on.”
 Scarlet steps forward and salutes with one of her knives.
 “Nice knowing you,” she tells the cleric.
-Jake frowns at the fierce woman, who shrugs and sighs and stands by ready to help Elaine from the water.
+Jake frowns at the fierce woman, who shrugs and sighs heavily and instead stands by ready to help Elaine from the water.

 “Almost there,” Jake says, urging the cleric forward.

 She’s just about close enough to reach out and grab Jake’s offered hand when something snakes around her left leg, tightens.
 She is ripped out of the water, lifted dangling upside down into the air.